Noncopyable and unintended ADL

 Lines 2, 10 and 11.
 This is for me the most interesting feature of the implementation.
 The potential problem is caused by ADL.

-ADL (of Andrew Koenig fame) allows the code below to work, because in main
+ADL (of Andrew Koenig fame) allows the code below to work, because in main,

-looked up (and found) in the namespace X
+looked up (and found) in the namespace X for the type Y of it’s argument

 1